patrick-norcross/Portfolio/README.md

 I also spent time working with python, creating a script that the team could use on a monthly basis when producing scores for models of various clients and model type.
-It was able to pull the data that needed scoring from an SFTP server, score the data in the script by using DataRobot's API, and then returned the results back to the server, as well as downloading the files needed for further analysis of the scores produced.
+It was able to pull the data that needed scoring from an SFTP server, score the data in the script by using DataRobot's API, and then return the results back to the server, as well as downloading the files needed locally for further analysis of the scores produced.

 ### Supervised Learning on Sleep Data
 The american time use survey measures the use of time spent doing various activites throughout a 24 hour period.